ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 If different commands are required on connection, a copy of the `remote-init` script can be placed in, e.g., `${HOME/home/work}/.allinea` and edited as necessary.
-The full path of the new script should then be specified in the remote launch settings dialogue.
+The full path of the new script should then be specified in the remote launch settings dialog box.
 Note that the script changes the directory to the `/work/` file system so that batch submissions via `sbatch` will not be rejected.